 ABOUT THE AUTHOR

-Suzanne Daley is the owner of TaoWander LLC, wellness retreat promotion and marketing around the world since 2016 and now international distributor of Kangen Water.
+Suzanne Daley is the owner of TaoWander LLC, wellness retreat promotion and marketing around the world since 2016.
+She is also an international distributor of Kangen Water.
 “Change your water, change your life!”